-Locating a computer for a few minutes of web-surfing has become more problematic.
-Many hotels seem to be dropping the practice of making a computer terminal available for guests, although some still do, including many private hostels.
-Larger hotels will sometimes have a business centre for guests to use.
+- Many hotels regrettably are dropping the practice of making a computer terminal available for guests, though some still do, including most hostels.
+Larger hotels will sometimes have a business centre for guests to use (for a fee).

 - For those without a laptop, there are still a few internet cafes scattered about the larger cities, and most tourist offices have an internet computer for visitors to use.